danlunt1976/UM_Bristol/Local_hardware.md

 Silurian: also old

-David Gardner is currently overloaded.
+David Gardner is currently overloaded and so has little time for new development work.

 Rocky8 now on miocene.
 But not tested.  gfortran does not compile all the scripts.
 Intel compiler is fine though.  qplot does not compile.